w-wieczorek/ConsoleCSI/README.md

 # Context-Sensitive Grammar Induction by Genetic Search

-This repository contains the genetic algorithm for context sensitive grammar induction.
+This repository contains the genetic algorithm for context-sensitive grammar induction.
 Please read the presentation of the library below.

 ## Quick presentation

 The library contains two main modules: `Parsing` and `GA`.
-The former represents [a Type-1 grammar](https://en.wikipedia.org/wiki/Chomsky_hierarchy#Type-1_grammars) alongside with helper functions.
+The former represents [a Type-1 grammar](https://en.wikipedia.org/wiki/Chomsky_hierarchy#Type-1_grammars) alongside helper functions.
-The latter is the implementaytion of [a genenetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) with all required [genetic operators](https://en.wikipedia.org/wiki/Genetic_algorithm#Genetic_operators).
+The latter is the implementation of [a genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) with all required [genetic operators](https://en.wikipedia.org/wiki/Genetic_algorithm#Genetic_operators).

 ## Example of usage